Dividend Reinvestment Plan: Definition

-Dividend reinvestment plan is an option offered by the company that allows shareholders to automatically reinvest their cash dividends in the additional shares of the company.
-It is also known as DRP or DRIP.
+A dividend reinvestment plan is an option from its dividend policy offered by the company that allows shareholders to automatically reinvest their cash dividends in the additional shares of the company.
+Another term for it is DRP or DRIP.
 Shareholders need to inform the company if they wish to be part of DRIP.
-Shareholders can choose to invest all or some parts of cash dividend into additional shares under this plan.
+Shareholders can choose to invest all or some parts of the cash dividend into additional shares under this plan.

 |Dividend per share (DPS)||$ 5/ Share|

-This plan is operated by the company itself.
-The company has a specific department which handles all the aspects of this plan.
+The company operates this plan by itself.
+The company has a specific department that handles all the aspects of this plan.
 They also set a specific time when the purchase of shares is permitted.
 Shareholders can enter a DRIP by directly contacting this department.
 The shareholders will have to pay no brokerage or low brokerage for receiving the shares.
-New shares are issued by the company from its reserves in this plan.
+The company issues new shares from its reserves in this plan.
 So, these additional shares can only be redeemed directly through the company.
-It has no marketability on the stock exchange and it does not affect the market price.
+It has no marketability on the stock exchange and does not affect the market price.

 Third Party-operated DRIPs